utkarsh5474/cp-ansible/VARIABLES.md

 ### kafka_connect_additional_system_admins

-List of users to be granted system admin Role Bindings on the Connect Cluster
+List of principals to be granted system admin Role Bindings on the Connect Cluster

 Default:  "{{rbac_component_additional_system_admins}}"